 Scholarly Commons Citation

 Cohen, Stephen B., "Reconciling Business Purpose with Bail-out Prevention: Federal Tax Policy and Corporate Divisions" (1976).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1704.
+1704.